skipper14/afya-agent/README.md

 1. Cloud success path: valid JSON returned from the OpenAI route.
 2. Cloud failure path: the script prints a cloud error and falls back to Ollama.
 3. Local fallback path: Ollama returns a valid JSON object for the same message.

-4. Local fallback path: Ollama returns a valid JSON object for the same message.
-# afya-agent